mc500/iot-raspberrypi/README.md

 Content
 =======
-There is a C sample that installs an 'iot' service, which you can use to connect to and interact with QuickStart or a registered organization in the Internet of Things Cloud.
-For more details, refer to the README in samples/c.
+There is a C & Node.js sample that installs an 'iot' service, which you can use to connect to and interact with QuickStart or a registered organization in the Internet of Things Cloud.
+For more details, refer to the README in samples/c and samples/javascript.